Skip to the content

 25th March 1833: In just one twelve-month period alone, to Lady Day (March 25th) in 1833, when the quarrying activities were at their height, Messrs Johnson paid dues of £69 15s 8d on a total of 8,374 tons of granite taken from their quarries on the Walkhampton Commons (Source: Mike Brown Darmoor CD).

-25th March 2015: Replica ‘Cobra’ instated at Eyelsbarrow.
+25th March 2015: Replica ‘Cobra’ instated at Eylesbarrow.
 These close up photographs were taken in November 2020

-25th March 2015: Replica ‘Cobra’ instated at Eyelsbarrow.
+25th March 2015: Replica ‘Cobra’ instated at Eylesbarrow.
 This picture is of the original taken in July 1990 (taken early on a Sunday during the authors first Forest of Dartmoor Perambulation).

 25th March 1975: Castle Drogo opens to public.
 The picture is from October 2018 during the refurbishments